tagazok/my-workshops/static-web-apps/tutorial.md

 }
 ```

 Here, your website root will only be accessible to logged in users.

+### Manage HTTP error codes

  Now, if you try that, you will notice that your users are redirected to a default 401 web page.
 We can customise that using another property of the config file.
 The `responseOverrides` property enables you to redirect a user to a specific page when an HTTP code is returned.
-Here, let's redirect all non-authenticated users to the login.html page
+Let's redirect all non-authenticated users to the login.html page

 ```json
 {